ssbc/secret-stack/PLUGINS.md

   init: (api, opts) => {
     // .. do things

+    // In opts, only opts.bluetooth and opts.global are available

     // return things promised by the manifest: return {
       localPeers, // an async function (takes a callback) updates // a function which returns a pull-stream source }
   }
 }